<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=4234353&amp;fmt=gif">

 Three ways to create a purposeful workplace design

 How and where we do our best work has changed.
-There’s an urgent need for employers to create workspaces that support and inspire employees.
-Americas CEO, Ryan Caffyn-Parsons shares data from our Global Workplace Insights Report, Returning for Good and the importance of creating purposeful environments.
+Data from our Global Workplace Insights Report, Returning for Good, shows the importance of creating purposeful work environments.

 The impact of the office on career progression